b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 - [Secular Buddhism](https://secularbuddhism.com/): My first intentional dive into another philosophy.
 Non-judgmental, approachable, and practical.
 This show is what helped me recreate the feelings of what Mormons call "the Spirit" while doing something mundane and non-spiritual.
 Unintentionally, this show contributed to my religious deconstruction, and I highly recommend it.
 - [Sunstone Mormon History Podcast](https://sunstone.org/sunstone-history-podcast/): Lindsay Hansen Park and Bryan Buchanan do an excellent job of stepping through Mormonism's early days and history, sharing things in a more objective way; they're not tearing anyone's faith down, nor are they biasing it toward divine inspiration.
 Feels like "here are the journal entries and contemporary sources about what happened."
 - [TheraminTrees](https://www.youtube.com/@TheraminTrees): More somber and introspective.
 This is among the first channels I indulged in when deconstructing religion.
 He mentions Mormonism only a time or two in passing, and focuses more broadly on Christianity.
 These videos are long, but cathartic in their composed, collected calmness.
 - [Was I in a Cult?](https://www.wasiinacult.com/): No one knowingly and willingly joins a cult.
-They get swept up in elevation emotion, rationalize how an organization demands more and more of them, until they reach a breaking point, and have a realization that this group is culty.
+They get swept up in [[Emotional Thinking#Elevation Emotion|elevation emotion]], rationalize how an organization demands more and more of them, until they reach a breaking point, and have a realization that this group is culty.
 This show interviews folks who have left culty MLM's, fitness clubs, acting classes, hippie refuges, and even religions.

 &nbsp;